 DefinitionThis section has been translated automatically.

-The diabetic skin alterations are partly associated with significantly increased morbidity and mortality.
+The diabetic skin changes are sometimes associated with a significantly increased morbidity and mortality.

 4 types of diabetes are distinguished:

-- Type 1 diabetes (special form of LADA diabetes)
+- Type 1 diabetes (special form LADA diabetes)

 - Type 2 diabetes (>90%)